iGaming Payments in MENA

 |---|---|---|---|---|

-| UAE (GCGRA) | High | Low-Med | Medium | Watch closely.
-Prepare for online licensing. |
+| UAE (GCGRA) | High | Low-Med | Medium | Online licensing is live (one license per emirate).
+Move from watching to applying. |

 | Turkey | Very High | High | High | High reward/risk.
 Crypto-first.
 3-4 fallbacks. |